fursham-h/factR/README.md

 # factR

-factR is a robust and easy-to-use R package for annotating custom-assembled transcripts (GTF/GFF3) guided by a reference annotation.
+factR is a robust and easy-to-use R package for post-processing of custom-assembled transcripts (GTF/GFF3)

 ## Features
 * Core features
-* Constructs coding (CDS) information for each transcript using a reference annotation as guide
+  1. Constructs coding (CDS) information for each transcript entry using a reference annotation as guide
-* Searches coding transcripts for protein features
+  2. Analyzes coding transcripts for protein-coding features
-* Scans coding transcripts for NMD-inducing features
+  3. Scans coding transcripts for NMD-inducing features
-* Reanalyzes coding transcripts for upstream and overlapping ORFs
+  4. Reanalyzes coding transcripts for upstream and overlapping ORFs
-* Secondary features
+* Supporting features
+  1. Matches chromosome levels of query GTF/object to a reference annotation
-* Matches chromosome levels and gene_id levels between custom gtf and reference annotation
+  2. Matches gene_id and gene_names of query GTF to a reference annotation
-* Calculates percent base coverage between two transcripts or two list-of-transcripts
+  3. Calculates percent base coverage between two transcripts or two list-of-transcripts
-* Resizes start and end of transcript-organized GRanges object
+  4. Resizes start and end of multi-exon GRanges transcript
-* *In development features*
-  * *Extract more features to be predicted from translated proteins*
-    * *Transmembrane domain prediction*
-    * *Disordered domain prediction*
-  * *Compare alternative spliced segments between isoforms*
-  * *Compare biological significance between mRNA isoforms*

 ## Installation
 ```r